jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This new rulebook will only be a happy reality once Main Street uses Techvolution as our shield and motivation to bring-on the era of mass-collaboration.
 We'll talk about making the Internet Age rulebook a little later, in Techvolution II: Building the Life Star.

 https://www.youtube.com/watch?v=PgGLgygsqus
 _This scene is from the movie "The Big Short".
 It's a movie about a few investors who saw the 2008 financial crisis coming.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
 To get people to sign they used BMW driving underlings to sell a confusing rulebook.
 By the way, the housing crisis was always going to happen.
-The babyboomer suburban lifestyle is camels trying to live in the Amazon._
+The babyboomer suburban lifestyle is where I came up with camels trying to live in the Amazon metaphor._

 ## Click